cacophony-wj/servitium/README.md

 You must set your Advanced Memory Pagefile to at least 40GB or the modlist will constantly crash.

+You must launch the _Skyrim Launcher_ at least once or _Wabbajack_ cannot detect the game.

 ##  Using Wabbajack

 Login to _Nexus_ with the _Wabbajack_ app.